canax/di/REVISION.md

 v2.0.* (2018-11-16)
 ---------------------------------

-* Upgrade to new scrutinizer codestyle engine
+* Upgrade to new scrutinizer codestyle engine.